The meaning behind our logo

 - Centre-based Services

-Operating Singapore’s largest network of 23 senior care & rehabilitation centres, SLEC’s expertise and sector leadership are grounded in our centre-based services, including day maintenance, dementia care, rehabilitation, nursing, and respite services.
+Operating Singapore’s largest network of senior care and rehabilitation centres, SLEC’s expertise and sector leadership are grounded in our centre-based services, including day maintenance, dementia care, rehabilitation, nursing, and respite services.

 - Home-based Services